Yakup3/text-to-speech/README.md

 ## Contributing

 If you see any typos or formatting errors in a post, or any other issue that needs to be addressed, please do not hesitate to open a pull request and fix it!, please read [contributing](./CONTRIBUTING.md) before PR.
+You can star ⭐ and fork 🍴this repository on GitHub